Millvale, Pennsylvania: Recreation

 Millvale Riverfront Park provides a 1.7 mile bike and walking trail that provides access from Millvale to Pittsburgh's North Shore, PNC Park, and Acrisure Stadium along the Three Rivers Heritage Trail.
 The trail meanders along the Allegheny River, past Herrs Island, the TRRA Millvale Boathouse, and into the Millvale Riverfront Park.
 Plans to connect the Millvale Trail to points north are being discussed.
 Access to the Millvale business district is less than half a mile away and restrooms are available.
 Other park amenities include a beautiful pavilion with riverfront access and a full kitchen, Millvale Marina, kayak and rowing boat launch access, fishing, and more.

 The Millvale Community Library has been launched as an all-volunteer effort of community members to take several vacant buildings and lots and turn them into a multi-use space centered on creating Millvale's first public library and associated garden space.
 This project was launched by community volunteers and Pittsburgh-based non-profit organization, New Sun Rising, in 2007 and enlisted hundreds of volunteers to help turn this community dream into a reality.

-In the 2010’s the Millvale Ecodistrict was launched and centered community development and programs around the ecological principals of equity, food, water, energy, air quality and mobility.
-This work has lead to over a decade of investments in solar, energy efficiency, street trees and bioswales, community gardens, bike lanes and bike racks, improved wheelchair access on sidewalks, food pantries and a free community fridge all with a focus on taking care of neighbors and the environment of Millvale.
+In the 2010s the Millvale Ecodistrict was launched and centered community development and programs around the ecological principals of equity, food, water, energy, air quality and mobility.
+This work has led to over a decade of investments in solar, energy efficiency, street trees and bioswales, community gardens, bike lanes and bike racks, improved wheelchair access on sidewalks, food pantries and a free community fridge all with a focus on taking care of neighbors and the environment of Millvale.

 Girty's Woods lies immediately outside the boundaries of the borough and was acquired by the Allegheny Land Trust in 2021 in partnership with Millvale-based organizations and residents including the Millvale Community Development Corporation.